kowalskiw/multi_zone/README.md

-OZone analyses with AAMKS' data
+OZone analyses with exterior data